Cyber Security Tabletop Exercise Examples

 Date: 22 November 2022

-Cyber Security Tabletop Exercises have become indispensable for future-focussed, cyber resilient businesses.
-Given the massive spike in sophisticated cybersecurity attacks in 2022, ransomware attacks and other malicious activity in 2022, it has become clear that businesses need to fine tune their cybersecurity incident response plans.
+Cybersecurity Tabletop Exercises have become indispensable for future-focussed, cyber resilient businesses.
+Given the massive spike in sophisticated cybersecurity attacks, ransomware attacks and other malicious activity, it has become clear that businesses need to fine tune their cybersecurity incident response plans.
 These plans also need to be tested repeatedly in a simulated environment to make sure they hold water.

-Before we begin, however, let’s take a quick look at what Cyber Attack Tabletop Exercises really are, what are the exercise objectives and why they are so critical.
+Before we begin, however, let’s take a quick look at what Cyber Table top Exercises really are, what are the exercise objectives and why they are so critical.

 What is a Cyber Security Tabletop Exercise?